Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 Cracked or Collapsed Pipe

 Cracks develop from root pressure, soil movement, age, or ground loading.
-Collapse is the worst-case end state and full replacement is required.
-Clay pipe and Orangeburg, a fiber-based material used in mid-century Houston homes, have the lowest failure resistance and highest intrusion risk in the market.
+Collapse is the worst case and full replacement is required.
+Clay pipe and Orangeburg, a fiber-based material used in mid-century Houston homes, have the lowest failure resistance in the market.

 ⚠ Repair typically required